What You Need to Know About RV Seat Belt Safety

 Seat belt safely is no different in recreational vehicles than it is in automobiles.

 The bottom line is that to protect yourself, you and your fellow passengers must be secured at all times while the coach is in motion.

 One of the biggest problems with getting RVers to wear seat belts is that they know the laws vary from state to state and feel it would be impossible to abide by all of them.

-Here is a chart that provides a basic idea of legal guidelines for seat belt use.
+Check the states you'll be traveling in for a basic idea of legal guidelines for seat belt use.